-You can also prevent cats from door dashing and stops them from playing on the doormat.
+You can also prevent cats from door dashing and stop them from playing on the doormat.
 You should regularly wash the doormat to remove any cat urine or dirt from it.
 A clean doormat makes it unfamiliar for cats to get attracted.

 How do you keep cats away from your birdcage?

 It’s a common concern for many bird owners to keep cats away from their bird cages.
 Cats are natural predators, and they can destroy your birdcage and birds.
 When you have cats getting close to the birdcage, that scares the birds and makes them stressed.

 This isn’t healthy for birds, and you need to create a safe space around your bird.
 The best way is to use nylon cable ties that you wrap around the cage’s top.
 The cable tie has a sharp end at the top that discourages the cat from sitting or coming near to birdcage.